luau-lang/luau/rfcs/function-debug-id.md

 ## Design

-`debug.id(value: any)` always returns the identifier unique to that value, and is not possible to override.
+`debug.id(value: any): number` always returns the identifier unique to that value, and is not possible to override.

 While tables and userdata have individualized metatables, also allowing functions and threads to be passed to `debug.id` would let their type-level `__tostring` be redefined.
 Strings are useful to accept because of long, similar strings.